axelvyrn/TiresiasIQ/README.md

 # 🔱 TiresiasIQ v3

-The given flow depicts the pathway of data through the model
+The given flow depicts the pathway of data through the model (zoom to get a better view)
 ```mermaid
 ---
 title: Data Flow in TiresiasIQ v2